These guides are AI-generated educational summaries — not legal or medical advice.

 Failing to document the need for caregiver assistance or Aid and Attendance

-Why: Aid and Attendance SMC requires documentation that you need regular assistance with daily activities.
+Aid and Attendance SMC requires documentation that you need regular assistance with daily activities.
 If caregiving needs are not described during the exam, the examiner cannot document them.

-Do this instead: Describe every activity for which you require assistance: bathing, dressing, eating, toileting, transfers, medication management.
+Instead: Describe every activity for which you require assistance: bathing, dressing, eating, toileting, transfers, medication management.
 State how many hours per day a caregiver assists you and whether you can be safely left alone.

 Impact: SMC Aid and Attendance under 38 CFR 3.350(b)